Information for Prospective MA and PhD Students

 All students interested in applying must do so through the Graduate School of Arts and Sciences online application system.

-In order to guarantee that your application is read, you must submit your complete set of materials by December 15.
-All students matriculate in the Fall term of the year for which they apply.
+In order to guarantee that your application will be considered for financial aid, your complete set of materials must be submitted by December 7, 2023.
+All admitted students will matriculate in the following Fall term; there are no Spring admissions.

 Applicants are strongly encouraged to contact faculty members in the department whom they are interested in studying with so as to discuss their potential research plans, and to gauge their fit with the aims of the program.
 Applicants are advised to read information on the “Fields” page and the “Faculty Profiles.”

-GRE scores are required for all students, and the TOEFL or IELTS are required for students who receive their undergraduate degree from an institution at which the primary language of instruction is not English.
-For more information, see the GSAS standardized testing page.
+TOEFL or IELTS are required for students who receive their undergraduate degree from an institution at which the primary language of instruction is not English.
+For more information, see the standardized tests section of the GSAS FAQ page.

 Writing samples should be approximately 15 pages in length and composed in English.